MubarakSaleem/Eye-Controller-Mouse/README.md

 Exit: Press Q to quit the application.

-# Acknowledgments
+# Acknowledgments## Acknowledgments
-Thanks to @Mediapipe for providing an excellent framework for facial landmark detection.
+Thanks to [MediaPipe](https://mediapipe.dev/) for providing an excellent framework for facial landmark detection.

 Inspired by accessibility projects that aim to improve the lives of individuals with disabilities.